Eight Types of Particles

 What sets these apart from actual Sentence-Ending Particles is that they can be interjected at the end, beginning or between sentences.
 These are generally just sounds rather than words used to express emotions so English translations can be inaccurate.
 This is similar to English where you may say err, erm, oh, ah, say, y'know, wow, oops and so on.

-This is not possible to do for normal Sentence-Ending Particles since the main purpose of interjectory particles is that they can be used to catch the listeners' attention rather than to directly express emotions related to what overall is spoken.
+This is not possible to do for normal Sentence-Ending Particles since the main purpose of interjectory particles is to catch the listeners' attention rather than to directly the express emotions related to what overall is spoken.

 • ねぇしのちゃん